 - Adult Siberian tigers can eat as much as 110 pounds (50 kg) of meat per day.

-- In a single night, a hungry tiger can eat up to 27 kg (60 pounds) of meat, however they usually eat less.
+- In a single night, a hungry tiger can eat up to 27 kg (60 pounds) of meat, however, they usually eat less.

-What do baby Siberian Tiger eat
+What does the baby Siberian Tiger eat?

 - Then she starts feeding them with meat until they become able to hunt themselves.

 Where do Siberian Tigers Live – Siberian Tiger Habitat